ChunqiJIANG/jiang-azur/Usage-env01-anvio-7.1.md

 ### Usage01: [Pangenomics]()

-#### 01-01-A: EASY WAY - Using jiang's script
+#### 01-00: EASY WAY - Using jiang's script
-One script for easy use of pangenome database preparation was writen.
+One script for easy use of pangenome database preparation was written.
 > Hello, there!
 This is the workflow of database preparation for Pangenomic analysis, by Jiang.
 If you have any questions, please let him know.
 >
 > Following steps are included: